Software-Improvement-Group/sigridci/docs/integrations/sigrid-api-documentation.md

 ```

 The `properties` member of elements of the `components` array is an array of name/value pairs.
 Currently, this array
-may have up to 12 items:
+may have up to 12 items, as detailed in the table below.
+Note that the value of a property can never be `null` according
+to the CycloneDX specification.
+Consequently, if Sigrid cannot determine the value of a property for whatever reason,
+it is simply missing from the `properties` array.

 | Name                        | Description                                                         |
 |-----------------------------|---------------------------------------------------------------------|